CesarDelgadoM/webdozer-rmq/README.md

 Application to extract urls using different data types of redis, consist of a producer and a consumer with objective of filter the searchs words and write a file with the urls found.

-## Deploy RabbitMQ
+## Deploy

-In the deployments folder is the docker compose file for the image RabbitMQ
+In the deployments folder is the docker compose file for the image RabbitMQ and Redis database

 ```bash
 docker-compose up